thomas-adriano/javascript-library-template/README.md

 // the property exampleLib comes from webpack.config.js' output.library property
 exampleLib.fnTwo();
 ```
-It would also be possible to import it via [CommonJS](http://wiki.commonjs.org/wiki/CommonJS):
+It would also be possible to import it via CommonJs:
 ```
 npm i --save library-name
 ```